Child Injury Law

 Extended Statute of Limitation for Minors

-If the minor’s claim is against a public body, such as a state or local government agency, it is unclear under Oregon law whether the claim is tolled.
+If the minor’s claim is against a public body, such as a state or local government agency, it may be necessary to submit a formal tort claim notice within 270 days of the injury.
+There are some exceptions to the tort claim notice requirements, such as children there are in the custody of the Department of Human Services or the Oregon Youth Authority.
 If you are contemplating such a claim, it is important to contact qualified legal counsel immediately.

 If your child has been injured, it is important to act quickly.
 Critical evidence can be lost and memories can fade if the claim is not investigated promptly.
 Additionally, the law provides strict deadlines for bringing claims.
 If you wait too long to take legal action, the right to seek compensation may be lost.